New GSA Fellows

 — Malcolm S Field

 Daniel M. Deocampo (Georgia State University): Deocampo is recognized for his groundbreaking work describing the geochemistry and mineralogy of saline lakes addressing the development of terrestrial climate proxies via clay mineral analyses.
-Deocampo is the founding member of the Limnogeology Division of GSA.
+Deocampo is a founding member of the Limnogeology Division of GSA.
 He is currently serving as Department Chair of Geosciences at Georgia State University.

 — W. Crawford Elliott